How does cost affect access to healthcare?

 Over 1 in 3 uninsured adults report not having a usual source of care

-Uninsured adults are nearly five times as likely than insured adults to have no usual source of care (38% versus 8%).
-While the share of adults without a usual source of care is similar across most race and ethnic groups, Hispanic adults (17%) are more likely than others to report not having a usual source of care.
+Having a usual source of care allows people to easily connect into the healthcare system, both for preventive services, and when they are ill.
+Uninsured adults are nearly five times as likely as insured adults to have no usual source of care (38% versus 8%).
+Though the share of adults without a usual source of care is similar across most race and ethnic groups, Hispanic adults (16%) are more likely than others to report not having a usual source of care.
+Non-elderly adults are more than four times as likely as elderly adults—who tend to be in worse health and have higher healthcare utilization—to have no usual source of care (13% versus 3%).

-Adults with incomes below 200% of poverty level are more likely to go without medical care due to cost
+Adults with incomes below 200% of the poverty level are nearly twice as likely to go without healthcare due to cost

-Adults with incomes below 200% federal poverty level (FPL) are more likely to delay or go without medical care due to cost than those with incomes above 200% FPL (13% versus 6%).
+Adults with incomes below 200% federal poverty level (FPL) are nearly twice as likely to delay or go without healthcare due to cost than those with incomes above 200% FPL (40% versus 23%).
 Additionally, among people with employer-sponsored insurance, those with lower incomes spend a larger share of their incomes on insurance premiums and cost-sharing.

 Uninsured adults and those in worse health report higher rates of not getting care due to cost